-This the eighth in a series reviewing John C. Wright’s A Universal Apologia for the Catholic Church.
+This the ninth in a series reviewing John C. Wright’s A Universal Apologia for the Catholic Church.

 We now delve into the question of the Roman Catholic Eucharist.
 Wright explains:

 The sixth point I encountered was the question of the Host.
 I had noticed that various non-Catholic denominations were willing to share with me, even though I was not one of them, their bread and wine of their Host.
 It was not until later that I discovered that this was not a Host at all, but merely a memorial or symbol of the Host.

 And indeed, the Protestants and Anabaptists believe that bread and wine are symbols of Christ’s body and blood.
 Since they do not turn into the actual body and blood of Jesus, but remain items crafted by the hands of man, to worship them is idolatry.
 Wright agrees: